We will be comparing 6 of the best masticating juicers available in this review.

 Not good for people who suffer from conditions like arthritis.
 These also have a large footprint, not ideal for small homes where space is a premium.

-The latter have a steeper learning curve because you need to follow some best practices in order to maximize it and minimize common issues.
+The latter has a steeper learning curve because you need to follow some best practices to maximize it and minimize common issues.

 Some issues you may encounter with a vertical juicer